 History, Ph.D.

+Students may be admitted to the PhD program with an undergraduate degree in History, or similar, or with an MA degree in History.
 Students must also present a strong academic record and provide evidence of an ability to do scholarly research and writing.
-Even though he/she may have earned an MA degree at TCU, the student must reapply to AddRan College before being admitted to work toward the Ph.D. degree.
 A statement of purpose, writing sample, and three letters of recommendation are required.

-The doctorate is offered in the areas of the U.S. and Latin America history.
-Students are normally expected to earn the MA degree before continuing toward the Ph.D.
+The doctorate is offered in the areas of the U.S. and Latin American history.

 Degree Requirements

 1. A suitable number and variety of graduate courses to prepare the student for the qualifying examination and for the writing of the dissertation.
-In addition to the major area of specialization, the student also completes coursework in two minor areas, usually 9 hours in each.
-With approval of the student's graduate committee, as many as 12 hours may be taken outside the department.
-The doctoral program comprises no fewer than 54 hours of graduate courses for credit exclusive of credit hours for the thesis or dissertation.
+In addition to the major field of specialization, the student also completes coursework in at least two minor fields.
+With approval of the graduate committee, as many as 12 hours may be taken outside the department.
+The doctoral program comprises no fewer than 45 hours of graduate courses for credit, exclusive of credit hours for the dissertation.

 3. There are two required courses, HIST 50963 (Historiography) and HIST 800083 (History as a Profession).
 Students who have taken similar courses at other institutions may petition the graduate committee for a waiver and will need to take other courses in lieu of these hours.
 Students are also required to take a minimum of two research seminars as a part of their overall coursework.